tomli380576/algorithm-notes/Dynamic Programming/rod-cutting.md

 \end{aligned}
 $$

 We already assumed OPT is the best solution, then a better one cannot exist.

-Contradiction with given.
-Therefore $a$ is optimal for $n-i$.
+Therefore we found a contradiction with given; $a$ is optimal for $n-i$.

 !!!success Hint
-The key point is that the *optimal solution to the subproblem is unique*.
+The key point is that the ***optimal solution to the subproblem is unique***.
 !!!